-The window for creating routes will open, and you will find the "My Library" tab on the left hand side, where you can find all the routes you have created, and where the option to import a route is located.
+The route creation window will open.
+Scrolling down the menu on the left you will find the "My Library" tab where all the routes you have created are located, and where the Import route option is placed.

 With the route already loaded you must select the clock that you will use on your route to have this route available, having to click on Save so that everything is recorded.